-1.0 INTRODUCTION
+1.0 OVERVIEW

-On May 14, 2021, the Department of Water Resources (DWR) and the United States Bureau of Reclamation (Reclamation) (hereinafter jointly referred to as Petitioners) filed with the State Water Resources Control Board (State Water Board), Division of Water Rights (Division), a Petition for Temporary Change under Water Code Section 1725, et seq.
-With the Petition, DWR requests a one-year modification of Permit 16479 and Reclamation requests a one-year modification of License 1986 and Permits 11885, 11886, 12721, 11967, 11887, 12722, 12723, 12727, 11315, 11316, 11968, 11969, 12860, 11971, 11973 and 12364 to temporarily change the authorized place of use of: (1) the DWR permit to include the Central Valley Project (CVP) authorized place of use downstream of Jones Pumping Plant (Jones); and (2) the Reclamation license and permits to include the State Water Project (SWP) authorized place of use downstream of Harvey O. Banks Pumping Plant (Banks).
+On May 19, 2023, the Department of Water Resources (DWR) and the United States Bureau of Reclamation (Reclamation) (hereinafter jointly referred to as Petitioners) filed with the State Water Resources Control Board (State Water Board), Division of Water Rights (Division), a Petition for Change Involving Water Transfers under Water Code Section 1725, et seq.
+With the petition, DWR requests a one-year modification of Permit 16479 and Reclamation requests a one-year modification of License 1986 and Permits 11885, 11886, 12721, 11967, 11887, 12722, 12723, 12727, 11315, 11316, 11968, 11969, 12860, 11971, 11973 and 12364 to temporarily change the authorized place of use of: (1) the DWR permit to include the Central Valley Project (CVP) authorized place of use downstream of Jones Pumping Plant (Jones); and (2) the Reclamation license and permits to include the State Water Project (SWP) authorized place of use downstream of Harvey O. Banks Pumping Plant (Banks).
 The Petitioners use the term "downstream" to identify that portion of the SWP and CVP that is served by water diverted from the Jones and Banks Pumping Plants.
 These areas are served via a system of canals and holding reservoirs that is within the Petitioners' control.
 These areas are not within the downstream water supply as defined in Water Code section 1725.
-The maximum total exchange quantity requested is up to 431,780 acre--feet (af).

-The changes requested will temporarily consolidate the SWP's and CVP's (hereinafter jointly referred to as the Projects) respective authorized places of use for the license and permits that are the subject of the Petition.
+The maximum total exchange quantity requested is up to 405,785 acre-feet (af).
+The changes requested will temporarily consolidate the SWP's and CVP's (hereinafter jointly referred to as the Projects') respective authorized places of use for the license and permits that are the subject of the petition.

 Petitioners indicate that the changes will more effectively and efficiently utilize the operational flexibility of the combined Projects to supply water south of Banks and Jones (collectively, the Delta Pumps).
+The Petitioners also indicate that the changes will address physical and timing limitations, will reduce energy and conveyance costs, and/or will implement certain parts of the San Joaquin River Restoration Program.
 The Petitioners state that the requested changes will facilitate the delivery of available Project supplies that already have been exported south of the Sacramento-San Joaquin Delta (Delta) and will maximize the beneficial use of available supplies.
 The Petitioners indicate approval of the petition will not increase the quantity or alter the timing of diversions from the Delta or San Joaquin River.

-The temporary changes would become effective on July 16, 2021, and would remain in effect for one year from the date of approval.
+The temporary changes would become effective on July 22, 2023 and would remain in effect for one year.
 The total exchange quantity consists of the exchanges detailed in Section 2.4 below.
 The SWP and CVP license and permits subject to the proposed changes are listed in the table below.

-SWP Water Rights Subject to Temporary Change
+SWP water Rights Subject to Temporary Change

+Application Permit (P) Description

+Number Number

-Application Number Permit (P) Number Description 14443 P16479 Oroville Project
+14443 P16479 Oroville Project